LG releases a phone capable of surviving Coachella

-LG is launching a new phone, called the Q8, that has eerily similar features and specs to the company's V20, which came out last year.
+LG is launching a new phone, called the Q8, that has eerily similar features and specs to the company's V20 ($480.00 at T-Mobile USA), which came out last year.

-News of the Q8 leaked on LG's Italian site, which didn't mention a price or whether it would be available in the US or elsewhere, but did show its specs.
+News of the Q8 appeared on LG's Italian site, which didn't mention a price or whether it would be available in the US or elsewhere, but did show its specs.

-CNET's Lynn La had a mostly positive experience with the LG V20, but cautioned in her review that unless you want higher audio recording quality or a removable battery, it's best to skip it.
-Check out her full V20 review for a deeper look.
+CNET's Lynn La had a mostly positive experience with the V20, but cautioned in her review that unless you want higher audio recording quality or a removable battery there are better options.
+Check out her full LG V20 review for a deeper look.

 The Q8 differs from the V20 in some key areas: